 You’ll spend your days adventuring around the gorgeous scenic area with very few others, and I promise it’ll be unlike any other experience you’ve had in the country.

-I was honestly shocked I had never heard of Arnhem Land before, but it’s now one of my favourite places in the country.
-While it may be a bit more expensive, it’s worth every penny!
+I was honestly shocked I had never heard of Arnhem Land before, but it’s now one of my favourite places in Australia.
+While it may be a bit more expensive to get there than other places, it’s worth every penny.

 The Simpson Desert